hddat2k4/hddat2k4/README.md

-## Hi there 👋, welcome to my Github Profile
+## Hi there 👋, my name is Euphoria

 ## 👤 Here is something about myself
 <a name = 'personal'></a>
-- 👤 My name is Huynh Danh Dat.
+- 👤 My full name is Huynh Danh Dat.
 - 🔭 I’m currently a third-year student at [UIT - VNU HCM City](https://en.uit.edu.vn/) - KHMT2022.1.
 - 👨‍🎓 My major is Computer Science.
 - 🔎 I'm learning many things to find what I truly enjoy.